joelmoxley/founder-playbook/README.md

 #### Play index.md

-* Title: Name of okay to appear in table of contents
+* Title: Name of play to appear in table of contents
 * Play: index for play
 * Description: Description of play
 * Add section headers with “## Section Name”